top of page

 DATES AND FORMAT

-Activities in a hybrid format, with the option of in-person and/or online activity, live on Tuesdays, from 6 PM to 8 PM, São Paulo time
+Activities in a hybrid format, with the option of in-person and/or online activity, live on Wednesdays, from 6 PM to 8 PM, São Paulo (BRA) or 4 PM to 6 PM, Boston (USA).

 Mixed format with live online (synchronous) classes on Tuesdays during the program and offline (asynchronous) collaborative activities.
 Offline collaborative activities: discussion forum, reading and posting of materials, development of group projects.